cute as a button! DIY ribbon pulls in just 2 minutes per drawer…

 Why oh why do they want us to pay $14.99 for a toilet paper holder? $30 for something to hang a dirty hand towel on?! $8 for some plastic donut things to hang my shower curtain upon?
 As Meghan Trainor says,

-For probably $2 worth of ribbon, and maybe another $1.50 worth of washers, I was able to give this dresser a new luck, in under 20 minutes.
+For probably $2 worth of ribbon, and maybe another $1.50 worth of washers, I was able to give this dresser a new look, in under 20 minutes.

 1. Remove existing drawer pulls.